PHSI-supplements/labs/integrated-labs/ListLab/doc/BB-data-structure.md

 ```

 Recall that in Java, all variables except primitive types (such as `occurrences`) are references.
-This means that the `next` field is a reference to another Node, just as we described in Section~\ref{subsec:singlylinkedlist}.
+This means that the `next` field is a reference to another Node, just as we described in [the section discussing singly-linked lists](#singly-linked-list).
 The payload is the `wordEntry`.

 ### C Implementation